rickwassing/cicada-develop/docs/analysis-relative-events.rst

 ..
 Note::

-    In case you specified a new Event label that is used by Cicada, you'll see the error message 'Can't use Cicada's proprietary labels'.
+    In case you specify a new Event label that is used by Cicada, you'll see the error message 'Can't use Cicada's proprietary labels'.
 These labels are 'start', 'button', 'reject', 'sleepwindow', 'sleepperiod', and 'waso'.

 4. Specify the ``delay``, i.e. the difference between the onset of the new Custom Events and the onset/offset of the reference Events, e.g. ``-3h 30m`` in our example.
 Click the ``sign`` button to switch between positive and negative delays, and use the ``^`` up and ``v`` down buttons or directly type in the input fields to specify the delay hours and minutes.
 5. Specify the ``duration`` of the new Custom Events, e.g. ``3h 0m`` in our example.
 Note that the Event duration must be a positive non-zero value.